Northcliffe, Western Australia: Infrastructure

 The town has a district high school, post office, nursing post, cafe, museum, recreation centre, family and community centre, town hall, visitor centre and library, art gallery, community resource centre with internet access and Centrelink access point, hotel/motel, general store, food shop selling local produce and showcasing produce from the Southern Forests food bowl, and a public playground with barbecue and gazebo.

 Businesses in the area include the Bannister Downs dairy, which sells milk and related products in biodegradable containers through local, regional and Perth-based outlets.

 Northcliffe also serves the coastal holiday village of Windy Harbour.

 The Bibbulmun Track walking trail and Munda Biddi bicycle trail both pass through Northcliffe.

+There was a railway to Northcliffe, the Northcliffe railway line but the last passenger train was in December 1986.